 Dr. Lyman is a licensed clinical psychologist who provides evaluation, therapy, and consultation services to individuals impacted by autism spectrum disorder (ASD).
 Dr. Lyman conducts comprehensive diagnostic, psychoeducational, and neuropsychological evaluations of children, adolescents, and young adults assessing a variety of learning differences, attention and executive functioning, and/or the impact of psychological, behavioral, and/or emotional conditions on the individual.
+Dr. Lyman also provides individual and group therapy services to individuals across the life span.
 In line with the philosophy of the practice, Dr. Lyman takes a strength-based approach to both evaluation and treatment and strives to create a relationship with the individual and family that includes trust, respect, and acceptance.

 She has expertise in working with individuals with ASD across the life span and their families.
 Her philosophy is that ASD is a diagnosis that impacts not only the individual but also the entire family.
 Dr. Lyman has a specific interest in the parental experience in raising a child with ASD and more specifically the stigma experienced by those impacted by ASD.
 Dr. Lyman has worked closely with families following a child’s diagnosis by providing specific treatment recommendations and a roadmap as they navigate the journey of raising a child with ASD.
 She also is interested in providing consultation and education to the broader community about ASD and the great strengths and skills the ASD population can offer a community.